-SkillsPlus, an initiative under the Learn and Grow programme by MPEC, is supported by the Lifelong Learning Centre (L3C) of the Ministry of Education (MoE).
-The programme provides funding assistance to local jobseekers, freelancers, and employees in the private sector to learn new skills by taking courses offered by L3C.
+SkillsPlus, an initiative under the Learn and Skilled Workforce Grown programme, is conducted by the MPEC and supported by the Lifelong Learning Centre (L3C) under the Ministry of Education (MoE).
+The programme provides funding assistance to local jobseekers, freelancers and employees in the private sector to learn new skills through courses provided by the centre.

 Copyright 2019 Borneo Bulletin Yearbook 2019 All rights reserved.